Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 ### Documentation is everything

 Another incredible way to communicate that’s not actual talking is writing.
-I _love_ writing and you probably noticed, I do a lot of it...
-In fact, I write almost everything down because I never know when I might need it.
+I _love_ writing and you probably noticed, I do a lot of it… In fact, I write almost everything down because I never know when I might need it.
 It also helps me to commit stuff to memory.

 There’s a real value in writing everything down—especially in a large team of front-end developers, writing CSS—or any code, really.
-You can document your thought-process and explain how and why you’ve don't things.
-You can write documentation so if another developer picks up your code, they know what’s going on.
+You can document your thought-process and explain how and why you’ve done things.
+You can write documentation, so if another developer picks up your code, they know what’s going on.

-By documentation, I don’t mean that you have to write reams and reams of structured docs.
-I’m talking goddamn comments in your code.
+By documentation, I don’t mean that you have to write reams and reams of structured docs: I’m talking goddamn comments in your code.

 Take this example: